The purpose of a library policy is to:

 - The books will be considered borrowed by your institution and any losses or overdue charges will be the responsibility of the institution to pay.

-- There is a limit of 30 books per card and the usual limits still apply (5 dvds per card, only 2 holiday books per card, and only one renewal is allowed).
+- There is a limit of 30 books per card and the usual limits still

 - Multiple cards can be distributed to your institution if there is more than one person who will need to use the card.
 However, the institution will need to provide permission forms for each and will be responsible for fines, damages, or lost materials.